 Eleven steel sculptures depict scenes from popular neighborhoods of La Heroica: children playing, families and friends chatting or selling fruit.
 They are the work of the artist Edgardo Carmona, born in Cartagena.
 In this iconic Getsemaní site you can have beers at the Black Parrot Bar or eat a tuna tartar at Demente restaurant.

-An outdoor urban art gallery that is a space for Cartagena artists since 2013.
-With different techniques and styles, the images on the walls represent the mix of ethnic groups, cultural influences and iconic characters from Cartagena such as India Catalina or fruit vendors (called Palenqueras)
+An outdoor urban art gallery that is a place for Cartagena artists since 2013.
+With different techniques and styles, the images on the walls represent the mix of ethnic groups, cultural influences and iconic characters from Cartagena such as India Catalina or fruit vendors (called Palenqueras).